tonybatts/simpsons-shuffler/README.md

   - mini hdmi to hdmi adapter
   - microusb to usb adapter

-This project was made with a raspberry pi zero w (to make connecting the wires easier).
-It can be done on other pi's as well, but for the sake of this guide its going to be pi zero w specific.
+This project was made with a raspberry pi zero w.
+It can be done on other pi's as well, but for the sake of this guide it's going to be pi zero w specific.

 This is a work in progress and all feedback is welcome!